-Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) (continued) Recommendation • An action plan and timeline as to how the Board will ensure full compliance with the CoGG should be put in place; Management response Recommendation accepted.
-Following the appointment of the new Board of Management a Glasgow Clyde College Governance Action Plan was implemented to address the stated governance issues as outlined in the Policy Note issued by the Cabinet Secretary when removing the Board Members on 8 October 2015. • The Board return to a position where they provide effective and regular scrutiny and challenge of key strategic and performance issues within the College.
-There is clear evidence from minutes of meetings that this was not happening during 2014-15 in contrast to earlier years; • The Board must work constructively with the EMT at all times to ensure they are fully included in important college decisions.
-EMT members require to be present at all Board meetings to provide valuable insight into college activities; • The Board must be able to demonstrate that it provides collective strategic leadership for the College by maintaining a sufficient focus on its strategic, corporate and operational objectives.
+Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) (continued) Recommendation An action plan and timeline as to how the Board will ensure full compliance with the CoGG should be put in place; Management response Recommendation accepted.
+Following the appointment of the new Board of Management a Glasgow Clyde College Governance Action Plan was implemented to address the stated governance issues as outlined in the Policy Note issued by the Cabinet Secretary when removing the Board Members on 8 October 2015.
+The Board return to a position where they provide effective and regular scrutiny and challenge of key strategic and performance issues within the College.
+There is clear evidence from minutes of meetings that this was not happening during 2014-15 in contrast to earlier years; The Board must work constructively with the EMT at all times to ensure they are fully included in important college decisions.
+EMT members require to be present at all Board meetings to provide valuable insight into college activities; The Board must be able to demonstrate that it provides collective strategic leadership for the College by maintaining a sufficient focus on its strategic, corporate and operational objectives.
 During 2014-15, there is limited evidence of strategic and corporate issues being considered in adequate detail at Board meetings.
+2016 Update: The College now has a rolling action plan in place detailing progress against points from last year's annual audit report.
+We are satisfied the points above have been implemented.
+There is evidence of this through minute review, discussion with the EMT and their involvement in Board meetings, point actioned.

-Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) (continued) Recommendation • The Board must ensure effective lines of communication are in place at all times with the SFC and the Glasgow Colleges Regional Board; Inclusiveness needs to be demonstrated by the Board and student Board membership needs to be in evidence at all meetings to ensure students have a voice; and • The Board work closely and in an open manner with the EMT to ensure procurement procedures are adhered to at all times and that expenditure incurred is in the best interests of the public.
+Compliance with the Code of Good Governance for Scotland's Colleges (CoGG) (continued) Recommendation The Board must ensure effective lines of communication are in place at all times with the SFC and the Glasgow Colleges Regional Board; Inclusiveness needs to be demonstrated by the Board and student Board membership needs to be in evidence at all meetings to ensure students have a voice; and The Board work closely and in an open manner with the EMT to ensure procurement procedures are adhered to at all times and that expenditure incurred is in the best interests of the public.
 Management response Recommendations accepted.
-All relevant steps have been taken by the Board of Management from 8 th October 2015 to ensure these recommendations have been fully implemented. • The College require to make the minutes of meetings available on the website, which have been absent since September 2014; Management response Recommendation accepted.
-The Board of Management is fully committed to publishing minutes of meetings and, as such, this recommendation is currently being progressed. • The role of Board Secretary requires to be filled as quickly as possible and the appointee to this position requires to have the experience and skill set to execute their responsibilities effectively and provide advice to the Board of Management where required; Management response Recommendation accepted.
+All relevant steps have been taken by the Board of Management from 8 th October 2015 to ensure these recommendations have been fully implemented.
+2016 update We are satisfied the College is now adhering to these principles in line with the CoGG.
+Management response The College require to make the minutes of meetings available on the website, which have been absent since September 2014; 2016 Update Recommendation accepted.
+The Board of Management is fully committed to publishing minutes of meetings and, as such, this recommendation is currently being progressed.
+Minutes of relevant meetings are now being published on the Colleges website, point actioned Management response The role of Board Secretary requires to be filled as quickly as possible and the appointee to this position requires to have the experience and skill set to execute their responsibilities effectively and provide advice to the Board of Management where required; 2016 Update: Recommendation accepted.
 The College has taken a range of steps to fill the post of Board Secretary but has, as yet, been unable to make an appointment.
 However the College is aiming to appoint a Board Secretary during February 2016.
-Priority High
+Board Secretary position is now filled and responsibilities are being discharged effectively, point actioned Priority High